-The City has been studying this area and is considering adoption of the new Volcano Heights Sector Development Plan, which covers approximately 570 acres surrounding the intersection of Paseo del Norte and Unser Boulevard.
+The City has been studying this area and proposes to adopt the new Volcano Heights Sector Development Plan, which covers approximately 570 acres surrounding the intersection of Paseo del Norte and Unser Boulevard.
 This sector plan is currently at City Council with adoption likely to be sometime this summer.